 Currently, anyone who has a Consumer Delivery Permit can offer alcohol to-go and delivery orders.
 For a more detailed look at which establishments are allowed to serve to-go and delivery alcoholic beverages, consult this chart.
 You can find additional information about TABC requirements here.

 While the landscape for alcohol sales in Texas has changed, hopefully looser restrictions will help bars and restaurants survive until they are allowed to be fully operational.
-Other states, such as Florida and Ohio, may also watch for trends in alcohol sales in Texas and use these insights to make their own decisions regarding existing laws.
+Other states, such as Florida, North Carolina, Indiana and Ohio, may also watch for trends in alcohol sales in Texas and use these insights to make their own decisions regarding existing laws.